markjoshwel/sinsandvirtues/README.md

 a scripting interface that you can use to automate tasks, like illustrator's

-usually this is done through javascript but i'm hardheaded and used python instead, via pywin32, the windows' [component object model](https://en.wikipedia.org/wiki/Component_Object_Model) interface, and deciphering the one illustrator vbscript reference guide pdf i found
+usually this is done through javascript but i'm hardheaded and used python instead,
+via: pywin32, the windows' [component object model](https://en.wikipedia.org/wiki/Component_Object_Model) interface, and deciphering the one illustrator vbscript reference guide pdf i found

 ## what is this?